 saffron

-Baharat, on the other hand, is a Middle Eastern spice blend tha contains allspice along with other spices including cloves, cardamom, black peppercorns, and cinnamon.
+Baharat, on the other hand, is a Middle Eastern spice blend that contains allspice, cloves, cardamom, black peppercorns, and cinnamon.

 You can also add Arabic baharat spices to dry rub or to season the meat filling in Assyrian Egg Rolls (Bourak), and in Kubba filling.

-If you enjoy making your own spices and seasonings, you may be interested in learning how to make your own Corned Beef Spice Blend, Biryani Spice, Pork Rub, and DIY Shawarma Seasoning Blend.
+If you enjoy making your own spices and seasonings, you may be interested in learning how to make corned beef spice blend, Santa Maria seasoning, pork rub, and shawarma seasoning.

 - If you don't have a mortar and pestle or a spice grinder, a coffee grinder works just as well!